Irish banks hit with levy, tax change eases blow

 Presenting the 2014 budget, Finance Minister Michael Noonan said the levy would be based on the tax paid on deposit interest in 2011.
-His spokesman said it would be levied on all retail banks, including the Irish units of lenders like KBC Bank (KBC.BR) and RBS (RBS.L).
+His spokesman said it would be levied on all retail banks, including the Irish units of lenders like KBC Bank and RBS.

 The financial sector remains the biggest risk around Ireland's completion of the bailout later this year because of uncertainties over lenders' levels of bad debts.